IamSoo/hackernew-scraper/README.md

 ## Run as a standalone application with REST endpoint.
-Install python3 and pip on your machine : https://www.python.org/downloads/.
+Install python3 and pip on your machine : https://www.python.org/downloads/.<br />
-Use a shell/terminal/bash shell window to run the following commands.
+Use a shell/terminal/bash shell window to run the following commands.<br />

 ```
 git clone git@github.com:IamSoo/hackernews-scraper.git